logno2722/PH-Assignment-05/Readme.md

 ### 3. What is Event Bubbling and how does it work?
 Answer:
 >Event bubbling is a process in JavaScript where an event starts from the target (child) element and then bubbles up to its parent, grandparent and so on.
->For example, if we click a <button> inside a <div> both the button's and the div's event listeners can be triggered.
+>For example, if we click a "button" inside a "div" both the button's and the div's event listeners can be triggered.
 It allows parent elements to handle events >from their children.

 ### 4. What is Event Delegation in JavaScript?
 Why is it useful?
 Answer: